 Having recognized leaders involved in Thanksgiving reassures your employees that the organization really does care.
-On the one hand, the kind words of an owner or CEO will feel authentic.
-On the other, delegating this responsibility may be seen as an act of insincerity.
-So, whether you use electronic, paper or face-to-face communication to say “thank you,” we recommend it comes straight from the horse’s mouth.
+The kind words of an owner or CEO will feel authentic and demonstrate to employees that leadership does recognize the hard work they do each day.
+In contrast, delegating this responsibility may be seen as an act of insincerity.
+So, whether you use electronic, paper or face-to-face communication to say “thank you,” we recommend it comes straight from leadership to show how much they truly care.

-By taking the time to have your company’s leaders say “thank you” in an authentic, unbiased and affordable way, your employees will undoubtedly appreciate your efforts.
-Whatever approach you take, don’t let Thanksgiving slip by without taking the time to thank your company’s most important assets.
+Whatever approach you take, don’t let Thanksgiving slip by without taking the time to thank your company’s most important assets!